smulhern03-bootcamp/School_District_Analysis/README.md

 ![Image of spending old](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/spending_old.PNG)

 Thomas High School, which falls in the $630-$644 bin, saw marginal decreases across the board.
 However, this decrease is negated if the scores are rounded.

 This is the new analysis
 ![Image of spending new](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/Spending_new.PNG)

 ## Scores by school size
+Thomas High School has 1635 students and falls within the Medium bin for school size.

 This is the old analysis
 ![Image of size old](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/Size_old.PNG)